manashpratim/3D-Reconstructions/README.md

 • Detailed report of the project is in ResDepthReport.pdf, code is in ResDepth_Manash.ipynb and a video of the results of the model is in project video.mp4.

+• This is a group project.
+Here I have listed my contributions only.

 **ResDepth Architecture**
 ![ResDepth Architecture](https://github.com/manashpratim/3D-Reconstructions/blob/master/architecture.PNG)